BrightspaceUI/core/README.md

 ### Running the demos

-To start a local web server that hosts the demo page and tests:
+To start an [es-dev-server](https://open-wc.org/developing/es-dev-server.html) that hosts the demo page and tests:

 ```shell
 npm run start